-TAIFEX Furthers Retail Trading Push with New Mini Contracts11.25.2021 By Markets Media
+TAIFEX Furthers Retail Trading Push with New Mini Contracts11.25.2021

 The rise of retail traders in major markets around the world has been well observed.
 The so-called ‘GameStop phenomenon’ suddenly unveiled that retail investors, young and old, can too actively participate in and even shape markets thanks to the low barriers of entry brought about by low-fee and easy-to-use brokers and platforms.

 Yet, little of this attention focused on Asia where a similar trend has been underway, especially in the area of derivatives.
 At Taiwan Futures Exchange (TAIFEX), active retail engagement combined with strong institutional participation, which each accounts for approximately half of the Exchange’s trading volume, are the reasons behind the Exchange’s stellar performance in 2021.